This year marks the end of an era for the British Army in Germany, as the last formed units return to the UK.

 The evening will be a celebration of the British Army's time in Germany, and an opportunity to reflect.
 But it will also look to the future, the next stage of the British-German partnership, and at the legacy the British leave behind them.

 Dr Peter Johnston is Head of Collections Research and Academic Access at the National Army Museum.
-He's a military historian and curator, with a particular specialism in the British Army since 1945.
-He has also published on military culture, veterans and propaganda.
+A military historian and curator, with a particular specialism in the British Army since 1945, Peter has also published on military culture, veterans and propaganda.